-Note that this may not be a completely comprehensive list.
+Note that this may not be a completely comprehensive travel checklist.
 We are not responsible for omissions.

 Packing Your Bags